joebew42/elixir_cqrs_es_example/README.md

 # ElixirCqrsEsExample

-This is the Elixir port of the [cqrs with erlang](https://github.com/bryanhunter/cqrs-with-erlang).
+This is an Elixir port of the [cqrs with erlang](https://github.com/bryanhunter/cqrs-with-erlang).

 I tried to understand how this system can be tested, so if you are interested about the testing take a look a the tests.